innoave/asserting/README.md

 3. write custom assertions by implementing two simple traits (see "[custom assertions]")

-The mentioned references link to a chapter in the crate's documentation that describes the possibilities for custom assertions including examples.
+The mentioned references link to a chapter in the crate's documentation that describes the possibilities for custom assertions, including examples.

 ## no-std support